 LED Light Strip (DC Power)

 Chances are, you’re going to want some lights to brighten up the van at night.
-In this example, we’ve chosen a 16.4’ LED light strip that will be hung on the ceiling.
+The first example is a 16.4’ LED light strip that will be hung on the ceiling.
 Based on the product description, you can see that this light strip uses 12V of energy and 24W to power the entire strip.
-Because all of the information is given in the description, it is a straight-forward example.

 To calculate the amps per hour, use the following equation: Watts/Volts= Amps